 Registration fee: £100.

-Open Days/Visits: The next Habs’ Boys’ open day is in October between 1pm and 4pm.
-No appointment necessary.
+Open Days/Visits: The next Habs’ Boys’ open day is in October.
+No appointment is necessary.
 Both the prep and senior schools will be open to view.
-The Headmaster, Peter Hamilton, will speak in the Bourne Hall at 1.45pm, 2.30pm and 3.30pm.
-The Executive Head of the Prep School, Matthew Judd, will speak in the Prep School Hall at 1pm, 2pm and 3pm.
+The Headmaster will speak in the Bourne Hall at 1.45pm, 2.30pm and 3.30pm.
+The Executive Head of the Prep School will speak in the Prep School Hall at 1pm, 2pm and 3pm.

 Alternatively, if you would like to see the prep school on a normal operational day, 7 plus group visits are available on Tuesday and Thursday mornings, 9.20am prompt start.
 To book a tour, contact Admissions on: 0208 266 1700.

-Entrance Exams: Haberdashers’ Aske’s Boys’ Prep School seven plus exam takes place in January.
-Approx 120 boys will take the exam and about 48 will be called back for interview.
+Haberdashers’ Aske’s Boys’ Prep School 7+ exam takes place in January.
+Approx 120 boys will take the exam and about 48 will be called back for an interview.

 All candidates sit papers in reading, writing, mathematics and reasoning (sometimes referred to as a ‘puzzle paper’).